Horned Owl Kayaks

 What kinds/sizes are your kayaks?

-The children's kayak is a 6 foot "sit-on-top" kayak and has a maximum weight of 100 lbs.
-Due to the design of this kind of kayak, it's expected that the seat will get wet, so this kayak is only recommended for warm weather.
+Due to the design of the children's kayaks, it's expected that the seat will get wet, so these kayaks are only recommended for warm weather.

 Do you have any tandem kayaks?